 Further east, beyond the Shangri-La development, is Woodward’s.
-In advertising for the Woodward’s development, Bob Rennie marketed the entire Downtown Eastside as a brave new territory, urging prospective condo purchasers to “Be Bold or Move to Suburbia.”
-In this slogan and others like it, Rennie invites condo buyers to follow the lead of his own Conrad-esque journey into the Chinatown frontier, eschewing the comforts of settling within the boundaries of known territory.
-Rennie himself appropriated the Wing Sang building on Pender Street, in 2009.
-At the time he sought to downplay the business side of his move to Chinatown by embracing a sense of Orientalist adventure.
+In advertising for the new development, Bob Rennie marketed the entire Downtown Eastside as a brave new territory, urging prospective condo purchasers to “Be Bold or Move to Suburbia.”
+In this slogan and others, Rennie invites condo buyers to follow the lead of his own Conrad-esque journey into the Chinatown frontier, eschewing the comforts of settling within the boundaries of known territory.
+In 2009 Rennie himself appropriated the Wing Sang building on Pender Street.
+While the building was purposed as a central office and corporate headquarters for Rennie Marketing Systems, Rennie sought to deflect attention from crude business interests by re-framing his Chinatown move as a dispatch to the colonial frontier.
 “I was so sensitive to the fact that it not be read as a real estate venture,” he states, “but that it is read as a cultural adventure.”

-The “Orient” is found doing what it has always done for the West: giving it a platform for the ambitions of its master builders.
-Is there a difference between Lord Curzon, who said that the world is his chessboard, and Rennie, who refers to the city as his own personal sandbox?
-It should be grasped that for Vancouver, Chinatown has long played this role of “orientation,” giving to the city its very topography and its very groundwork.
-In contrast to the spaces of the “original” city, Chinatown has served as a placeless background, constituting the empty and formless topos that gives form to colonial architecture and planning.
+Without much effort for Rennie, the “Orient” is found doing what it has always done for the West: giving it a platform for the ambitions of its master builders.
+Is there a difference between Lord Curzon, who said that the world is his chessboard, and Rennie, who refers to the city as his own “personal sandbox“?
+For Vancouver, Chinatown has long played this role of “orientation,” giving to the city its overall topography.
+In contrast to the spaces of the “original” city, Chinatown has served as a placeless background: the empty and formless topos that gives form to the colonial architecture of the city.
 In his recent essay on Chinatown, Geoffrey Carr aptly refers to modern Vancouver as a “place-building” project, in relation to which Chinatown has always stood as the exemplary “non-place.”

 This “exchange” of place and non-place today occurs at the frontier of the city.
 This frontier, however, is not an outer limit in a city bounded by sea and mountains.
-The city we inhabit does not expand outwards, but instead folds over onto itself, constantly dividing and subdividing according to a moving logic of capital.
-In a process of internal re-conquest, or what Neil Smith refers to as the new urban frontier, rulers of the city set in motion the machine of capital, invested with the power to determine the threshold of who and who does no belong in the city.
-A city enclosed by sea and mountains is often said to give a shared belonging to the people who inhabit it, like H. D. F. Kitto’s famous description of Athens, “with the same ring of mountains or of sea visibly enclosing the life of every member of the state.”
+The city we inhabit does not expand outwards, but instead folds over onto itself, constantly dividing and subdividing according to the turbulence of capital.
+In a process of internal re-conquest, or what Neil Smith refers to as the new urban frontier, rulers of the city have set in motion the machine of capital, invested with the power to determine the threshold of who and who does no belong .
+A city enclosed by sea and mountains is often said to give a shared belonging to the people who inhabit it, as in H. D. F. Kitto’s famous description of Athens, “with the same ring of mountains or of sea visibly enclosing the life of every member of the state.”
 This Greek harmony, authorized by nature itself, is unfortunately as false for Vancouver as it was for Athens, concealing a city founded on division and exclusion.

 Karyn Mesa Calvez and Eerik Ilves, Cultural Divide: A neighbourhood study of immigrant rental housing in Vancouver (Vancouver: PIVOT/Mosaic, 2008)